GameGenesis/Twitter-Bot/README.md

 ## Instructions
 * Clone the repository
-* Go to "developer.twitter.com" and sign in with your account/bot account
+* Go to [Twitter Developer](https://developer.twitter.com) and sign in with your account/bot account
 * Apply for a developer account and select "Making a bot"
 * Fill out all the associated account info on the next page
 * Answer the questions on the following page, answering how will you use the twitter API (Answer thoroughly, as twitter has to approve your request)